CashcallPro/rps-server/README.md

 This project is a backend server for a Rock Paper Scissors game, built with NestJS.
 It uses MongoDB for data storage and Redis for caching or session management.
 The application is fully containerized using Docker.

+Using docker compose up lunches only mongo and redis instances and doesn't actually lunch/build the backend application

 ## Production build
 > docker compose -f docker-compose.yml -f docker-compose.prod.yml up --build -d